Create a webhook

 Delete a webhook

-To delete your webhook when you no longer require the connection, you can delete the webhook using the following cURL command with the webhook id
+To delete a webhook when it is no longer required, use the following cURL command with the webhook id.

 curl -s -X DELETE -H "Authorization: Bearer $AUTH_TOKEN" 'https://api.skedulo.com/webhooks/a0cd6a80-8a9d-4ed5-92f6-9c0e03b6281e'